ankityddv/Homeversity-iOS/README.md

 5. Download "GoogleService-Info.plist" file and add to the project.
 Make sure file name is "GoogleService-Info.plist".
 6. Go to [Firebase Console](https://console.firebase.google.com), select your project, choose "Authentication" from left menu, select "SIGN-IN METHOD" and enable "Email/Password" option.
 7. Open the terminal, navigate to project folder and run "pod install".
 8. You're all set!
-Run Quick Chat on your iPhone or the iOS Simulator.
+Run Homeversity on your iPhone or the iOS Simulator.

 ## Compatibility